Preface

 - Real data examples are accompanied by real questions.
 In some textbooks, real data is introduced largely as an excuse—here’s some data, now fit a model to it.
 Whether that model would be useful for answering questions the researchers had in mind while collecting the data is irrelevant, since the data is just an illustration.
 But in this text, every dataset is presented with a motivating research question, so we can see how the statistical method helps answer the question.

-- Many of the exercises and activities included in these notes ask students to answer real research questions or determine what data or methods would be necessary to do so.
+- Many of the exercises and activities included in this book ask students to answer real research questions or determine what data or methods would be necessary to do so.

 Finally, there are some new approaches that I feel are useful to using and interpreting regression models: